jfcloutier/karma_agency/README.md

 As part of its initialization, the new GM does these moves:

-* It defines predicates for its own beliefs (its belief domain); their values will be infered from the GM's perceptions.
+* It defines predicates for its own beliefs (its belief domain); their values will be inferred from the GM's perceptions.
 * It selects beliefs predicates from other GMs that will compose its perceptual domain.
 * It builds an initial `believer`
 * It builds an initial `predictor`